azimuth-cloud/azimuth-config/docs/configuration/18-scheduling.md

 # Scheduling

-Azimuth allows scheduling of the ddeletion of CaaS and Kubernetes clusters.
+Azimuth allows scheduling of the deletion of CaaS and Kubernetes clusters.
 The creating user picks the lifetime of their platform at creation time, and Azimuth will delete the platform when it expires.

 By default, no scheduling features are enabled.
 Azimuth configuration allows:

-- Allowing scheduling, but giving users' free choice as to the lifetime of their platforms.
+- Allowing scheduling, but giving users free choice as to the lifetime of their platforms.
 - Allowing scheduling, and enforcing a maximum lifetime across all platforms.
 - Allowing scheduling, and enforcing a maximum lifetime on a per-platform basis using annotations.

 ## Enabling scheduling globally

-To enable scheduling globally, add azimuth_scheduling_enabled to the appropriate configuration file.
+To enable scheduling globally, add `azimuth_scheduling_enabled: true` to the appropriate configuration file (see below).
-This will enable users creating new platforms to pick a deletion time when the platforms are created.
+This will enable users creating new platforms to pick a lifetime when the platforms are created.
-Existing platforms will be unnafected.
+Existing platforms will be unaffected.

 ```yaml title="environments/my-site/inventory/group_vars/all/secrets.yml"
 azimuth_scheduling_enabled: true